PEX Plumbing Pipe

-For amateur installers, perhaps the best advantage of PEX is that it does not require soldered connections (like copper pipe) or tricky threaded connections (like galvanized steel).
+For amateur installers, perhaps the best advantage of PEX is that it does not require soldered connections (like a copper pipe) or tricky threaded connections (like galvanized steel).
 PEX also requires fewer connections and fittings overall, which helps to lower costs and decreases the chances for leaks.
-Typically, PEX can be installed more quickly than any other plumbing pipe.
+Typically, PEX can be installed more quickly than any other plumbing pipe used for water supply.

 Applications for PEX Plumbing Pipe

 PEX plumbing pipe was developed in the 1960s and is accepted by all major plumbing and building codes in the US.
-However, local codes (which are the law in any area) may have specific requirements or restrictions on the use of PEX.
+However, local codes (which are the law in any area) may have specific requirements or restrictions for PEX installations.

 In general, PEX piping can be used for:

-- Water supply lines or potable distribution systems
+- Water supply lines or portable distribution systems

 - Heat transfer applications, such as floor cooling, snow melting, and permafrost protection